hund030/TeamsFx_Wiki_review/{Debug}-Teams-Toolkit-v5-VS-Code-Tasks.md

 | domain | The key of tunnel domain environment variable. |

 #### Ngrok Samples
-**1. The default one used by TeamsFx templates.** Teams Toolkit installs its own ngrok binary and start tunnel with command `ngrok http 3978 --log=stdout --log-format=logfmt`.
+**1. This task is used to replace the default dev tunnel task that is included with TeamsFx templates.** Teams Toolkit installs its own ngrok binary and start tunnel with command `ngrok http 3978 --log=stdout --log-format=logfmt`.
 ```json
 {
     "label": "Start local tunnel",